- Carry your medication in a carry-on bag and bring a letter from your doctor explaining why you need it.

 When you’re travelling, you should take all the HIV medication that you need to last the whole trip, plus extra to allow for delays.

-If you’re comfortable discussing your HIV status and there aren’t any restrictions for people with HIV entering the country you are travelling to (or through) it may help to mention HIV in the letter.
+If you’re comfortable discussing your HIV status and there aren’t any restrictions for people with HIV entering the country you are travelling to (or travelling through) it may help to mention HIV in the letter.
 This can sometimes help to speed up any questioning by customs or border officials.

 There is more advice on the British HIV Association website.